-Bayer’s Global Head of pharmacovigilinace for consumer health and pharmaceuticals said: “With Genpact, we have found a partner whose innovative capabilities in the area of applying advanced AI and machine learning technologies to pharmacovigilance provide us with an opportunity to further increase the efficiency of our pharmacovigilance operating model and case processing, while maintaining our high quality and compliance standards.”
+Bayer’s Global Head of pharmacovigilance for consumer health and pharmaceuticals said: “With Genpact, we have found a partner whose innovative capabilities in the area of applying advanced AI and machine learning technologies to pharmacovigilance provide us with an opportunity to further increase the efficiency of our pharmacovigilance operating model and case processing while maintaining our high quality and compliance standards.”

 Genpact asserted that its PVAI solution that draws severe event data from various source documents in an automated manner, has participated, and won, several highly competitive proof-of-concept exercises undertaken by big pharmaceutical firms.

 Genpact’s Business Leader of Life Sciences and Healthcare Balkrishan ‘BK’ Kalra said: “We believe the ability to apply advanced AI technologies, with significant process and domain expertise, will usher in a whole new era of pharmacovigilance by serving as a single machine learning system that can be utilized across the industry by life sciences companies, healthcare providers, and regulators”.